AmigosKazz/AmigosKazz/README.md

 <p align="left">

 #### Hey there! 👋
 My name is Kaznarah or just Kazz.
-I'm a mid-level software engineer with 2y+ experiences and also full-time amateur time-waster xD
+I'm a mid-level software engineer with 2y+ experiences and also full-time amateur time-waster.
 </br>

 By day I’m a backend developer who also works on frontend tasks (though less frequently).